-IMPORTANT: Compressors (especially scroll type) should never be used to evacuate the air conditioning system because internal plactical arring may result in a demand internal electrical arcing may result in a damaged or failed compressor.
+IMPORTANT: Compressors (especially scroll type) should never be used to evacuate the air conditioning system because internal electrical arcing may result in a damaged or failed compressor.
 Never run a scroll compressor while the system is in a vacuum or compressor failure will occur.